sh1boot/sh1boot.github.io/drafts/embedding-surprise-code-on-stackoverflow.md

 people design more systems which function this way.
 It's become normalised and there's no stopping it anymore.

+The other thing that frustrates me about reporting vulnerabilities is when they're only superficially addressed.
+Just enough to stop me digging any deeper.
+When the front door is open you can make a case for security in depth by pointing out consequential weaknesses behind the door and asking for them all to be fixed, but too often the reaction is to just close the door.
+What happens when somebody else finds an open window?

+Maybe by the time you read this the ability to embed image alt text will have been superficially addressed and you'll have to look for an open window.
+Good luck!

 [bracketed paste]: <https://en.wikipedia.org/wiki/Bracketed-paste>
 [sandbox]: <https://meta.stackexchange.com/q/3122/227423>